Kometa-Team/Kometa/docs/config/radarr.md

 A `radarr` mapping can be either in the root of the config file as global mapping for all libraries, or you can specify the `radarr` mapping individually per library.

+At the library level, only those settings which are different to the default need to be specified; there is an example of this at the end of the page.

 Below is a `radarr` mapping example and the full set of attributes:
 ```yaml
 radarr: